I Asked My Ex 29 Questions About Our Relationship

 10. What were my worst traits as a girlfriend?
 "This is being fairly picky but: working too much, being quite cold with affection, and not being able to cook, lol."

 11. What were my best traits?
 "Intelligence.
-Sense of humor.
+Sense of humour.
 Very attractive.
 Fashion sense."

 12. What would you have done differently in the relationship?
 "I wish I’d been less intense, less obsessive, less controlling.
 I wish I’d included you more in stuff I did with my friends.
 I wish I’d been more honest and open with you at the time about the stresses and the strains I thought were affecting our relationship."